prettier/prettier/docs/rationale.md

 Prettier is often able to recognize and format non-standard syntax such as ECMAScript early-stage proposals and Markdown syntax extensions not defined by any specification.
 The support for such syntax is considered best-effort and experimental.
 Incompatibilities may be introduced in any release and should not be viewed as breaking changes.

+## Disclaimer about machine-generated files

+Some files, like `package.json` or `composer.lock`, are machine-generated and regularly updated by the package manager.
+If Prettier were to use the same JSON formatting rules as with other files, it would regularly conflict with these other tools.
+To avoid this inconvenience, Prettier will use a formatter based on `JSON.stringify` on such files instead.
+You may notice these differences, such as the removal of vertical whitespace, but this is an intended behavior.

 ## What Prettier is _not_ concerned about

 Prettier only _prints_ code.
 It does not transform it.
 This is to limit the scope of Prettier.
 Let’s focus on the printing and do it really well!